 Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

-Game 3 of the Stanley Cup Semifinals will see the Florida Panthers hit the ice against the Carolina Hurricanes on Monday, May 22, starting at 8:00 PM ET and brodcast on TNT.
-The Panthers are on top 2-0 in the series.
-The Panthers are listed with -115 moneyline odds against the Hurricanes (-105).
+On Monday the Carolina Hurricanes go on the road to square off with the Florida Panthers for Game 3 of the Stanley Cup Semifinals, starting at 8:00 PM ET on TNT.
+The Panthers hold a 2-0 edge in the series.
+The Hurricanes have -105 odds on the moneyline against the favored Panthers (-115).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!